Fordham-lawlib-bento/fordham-law-search/README.md

 Procfile is used by the `foreman` tool.
 This simple app prob doesn't need a procfile in non-heroku scenario, just start it with puma.

-### Heroku notes
-  * Needed to remove the postgres add-on from heroku config, since we don't have a db.